umgc/summer2025/README.md

 ## Getting Started

+The project is stood up and can be viewed [here](https://swen670-deeptrain.vercel.app/).

 If you are going to run the DeepTrain application locally, you will need to do the following:

 Prerequisits:
 - Access to [Vercel](https://vercel.com/) Project (Deployment Application) for environmental variables
 - Install [Node.js](https://nodejs.org/en), the package manager (Most Recent Version).

+Steps:

 1. Clone Project Repo